moviepilot/jobs/README.md

 # How to contact us

-Drop us a line with your short bio to caspar+jobs@moviepilot.com
+To apply, send a short bio with any links to caspar+jobs@moviepilot.com.